 Feeling great!
 Because you're helping to inspire the tech innovators of the future!

 Don't worry - you won't need to stand up in front of the class and teach, and you won't be responsible for children on your own!
 You also don't need any prior knowledge of coding or computing, so you can cancel that HTML course!

 Preparing for the Bupa Coding Day

 You don't need to do anything specific to prepare, however you might want to watch our trailer video below, so you understand what our show and activities are all about.
-And if you'd like more detail, please take a look at our Volunteers' download page which includes an activities explainer video and resources to help you understand what we'll be doing on the day.
+And if you'd like more detail, please take a look at our Volunteer download page which includes an activities explainer video and resources to help you understand what we'll be doing on the day.